eweinhaus/KFactor/README.md

 ## Overview

-This project implements a viral growth system for Varsity Tutors' learning platform, focusing on the Buddy Challenge viral loop with a K-factor target of ≥1.20.
+This project implements a viral growth system for a learning platform, focusing on the Buddy Challenge viral loop with a K-factor target of ≥1.20.

 ## Technology Stack